MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 Pin your most used pages in the navigation pane so you can quickly access features that you use frequently.
 Links to other pages are available through the **More** link.
 When you pin an item, it appears in the middle section above **More**.

-When you sign in, the system will automatically pin your most and recently used pages on the left navigation pane.
+When you sign in, the system automatically pins your most and recently used pages on the left navigation pane.
 However, you can pin and unpin pages and customize it to your preference.

 To pin or unpin a page from the left navigation pane, select **More**, and then select the ![Pin button.](media/intro-maker-portal/pin-button.png) pin or ![Unpin button.](media/intro-maker-portal/unpin-button.png) unpin button.